vuestorefront/shopware-pwa/README.md

 * Bundle size verified with `webpack-bundle-analyzer`.
 * Size lower than 300 kB for JS loaded immediately.
 * Everything, that may exceed 300 KB must be lazy loaded.

+---

+## Troubleshooting
+Common issues with solutions are kept in [troubleshooting](./TROUBLESHOOTING.md) page.